Narshe1412/Code-Institute-User-Centric-Frontend/README.md

 # Monkees Band Website

-In this project, I have been tasked to create a frontend-only website using an User Centric Mobile First approach.
+In this project, I have been tasked to create a frontend-only website using a user Centric Mobile First approach.

 The client is a 1960’s rock band that have around 50 years experience of performing live at numerous events around the world.
 They want to establish an online pressence that will include a contact form and links for their other social media pressence.